blackcrowX/Data_Analytics_Portfolio/Project_II/README.md

 To share our findings, the final view and dashboard are uploaded to Tableau Public.
 You can access the interactive dashboard using the following link: https://public.tableau.com/app/profile/blackcrowx/viz/CovidVisualisation15_05_2023/MainDashboard

-By following this process, we conduct a thorough analysis of the data and present key insights through engaging visualizations.
+By following this process, we conduct a thorough analysis of the data and present key insights through engaging visualisations.
 The Tableau dashboard allows stakeholders to explore and interact with the COVID-19 data effectively, gaining a deeper understanding of the trends and patterns within the dataset.

 ## Conclusion

-In conclusion, this data analysis and visualization project utilized PostgreSQL and Tableau to explore COVID-19 data.
-The project involved preprocessing the data, loading it into PostgreSQL, and creating visualizations in Tableau.
+In conclusion, this data analysis and visualisation project utilized PostgreSQL and Tableau to explore COVID-19 data.
+The project involved preprocessing the data, loading it into PostgreSQL, and creating visualisations in Tableau.

 The data was preprocessed by splitting the initial DataFrame into separate DataFrames for COVID-19 deaths and vaccinations, with the date column formatted correctly.
 The DataFrames were loaded into PostgreSQL by creating tables and importing the data.
 A view was created to combine relevant data for vaccinations and rolling counts of vaccinated people.

-In Tableau, visualizations were created including KPI table views, location diagrams, bar charts by continents, and cases charts showing new cases and total cases over time.
-These visualizations were integrated into a final dashboard, providing a comprehensive view of the data.
+In Tableau, visualisations were created including KPI table views, location diagrams, bar charts by continents, and cases charts showing new cases and total cases over time.
+These visualisations were integrated into a final dashboard, providing a comprehensive view of the data.

-The findings and visualizations were shared through Tableau Public, enabling wider access to the analysis results and fostering interactive exploration.
+The findings and visualisations were shared through Tableau Public, enabling wider access to the analysis results and fostering interactive exploration.

-Overall, this project demonstrated the power of data analysis and visualization in extracting insights from COVID-19 data.
+Overall, this project demonstrated the power of data analysis and visualisation in extracting insights from COVID-19 data.
 It showcased the capabilities of PostgreSQL and Tableau in analyzing and communicating complex datasets effectively.